MatteoCampinoti94/thetrove-downloader/README.md

   The `--output` option allows to override the folder/file name of the resource.
 Note that if the targeted resource is a folder, the option will only apply to the top-level folder and leave all contents therein unaltered.

 * `-b, --blacklist <BLACKLIST>` regex blacklist for files/folders<br>
-  The `--whitelist` options allows to specify a regex pattern that will be used to skip files and folder that do not contain the supplied pattern.
+  The `--whitelist` option allows to specify a regex pattern that will be used to skip files and folder that do not contain the supplied pattern.
 Overwrites blacklist options.

 * `-w, --whitelist <WHITELIST>` regex whitelist for files/folders, overrides blacklist<br>
-  The `--whitelist` options allows to specify a regex pattern that will be used to skip files and folder that do not contain the supplied pattern.
+  The `--whitelist` option allows to specify a regex pattern that will be used to skip files and folder that do not contain the supplied pattern.
 Overwrites blacklist options.

 * `-n, --nodownload` list content without downloading<br>
-  The `--nodownload` options allows to list the content under the supplied target without performing any download.
+  The `--nodownload` flag allows to list the content under the supplied target without performing any download.
 The instructions will still be saved in a JSON file if the `--json` options is used.

 * `--no-preserve-root` allow download of root folders<br>
-  The `--no-preserve-root` option allows downloading entire root folders such as "/Books/".
+  The `--no-preserve-root` flag allows downloading entire root folders such as "/Books/".
 This option is not preserved with the `--json` option and must be passed manually every time.

 _**NOTE**_: the program requires to use either `--target`, `--json`, or both `--target` and `--json`.
 Without one of these combinations the program won't have a valid download instruction.